fairlearn/fairlearn/docs/user_guide/datasets/acs_income.rst

 Introduction
 ^^^^^^^^^^^^

-The ACSIncome dataset is one of five datasets created by Ding et al. [1]_ as an improved alternative to the popular UCI Adult dataset [2]_.
+The ACSIncome dataset is one of five datasets created by Ding et al. :footcite:`ding2021retiring` as an improved alternative to the popular
-Briefly, the UCI Adult dataset is commonly used as a benchmark dataset when comparing different algorithmic fairness interventions.
+UCI Adult dataset. :footcite:`kohavi1996adult` Briefly, the UCI Adult dataset is commonly used as a benchmark dataset when comparing different algorithmic fairness interventions.
 ACSIncome offers a few improvements, such as providing more datapoints (1,664,500 vs. 48,842)